Listen To This Article - Click Play

 - Twentymile Road

-Visitor centers and campgrounds will still remain closed during Phase 2.
+Visitor centers and campgrounds remained closed during Phase 2 until June 8.

 Great Smoky Mountains National Park Safety Measures